ChawlaBhavuk/TransformerApp/README.md

 ● Team

 ## Battle
-- This shows battle between diffrent transformers which are sorted by rank and tells us who wins on following rules:- ● The teams should be sorted by rank and faced off one on one against each other in order to determine a victor, the loser is eliminated
+- This shows the battle between different transformers which are sorted by rank and tells us who wins on following rules:- ● The teams should be sorted by rank and faced off one on one against each other in order to determine a victor, the loser is eliminated
 ● A battle between opponents uses the following rules:
 ● If any fighter is down 4 or more points of courage and 3 or more points of strength